IanLeatherbury/innovation-monitor-mobile/README.md

 # InnovationMonitor aka BeerMonitor

-This is an IoT project with a mobile front-end.
-Or a mobile project with an IoT backend.
-Or a cloud project that ties together a mobile front end and an IoT backend.
-Either way the mobile app is in the front.
-I'll leave it to you to decide if the IoT portion is the backend or if the cloud portion is the backend.
+This project combines IoT, Serverless, and Mobile into a nice packaged solution that you can leverage to monitor temperature, pressure, images, and video of an industrial process – in this case, beer.

-Regardless, this project has the following:
+Consists of the following:

 - [A Xamarin.Forms Mobile App](https://github.com/IanLeatherbury/innovation-monitor-mobile)
 - [A Python Raspberry Pi App](https://github.com/IanLeatherbury/innovation-monitor-razzberry-pi)
 - [An Azure Function App](https://github.com/IanLeatherbury/innovation-monitor-functions)

 The accompanying projects can be found at the links above.
+This guide will break each repo down individually.

+Let's get started!

+## The IoT Project